uidaholib/main-web-redesign_draft/content/services/distance.md

 Stuck?
 [Ask us for help]({{ '/help/' | relative_url }}) or see if your question is answered in the [Off-Campus Access guide](https://libguides.uidaho.edu/Distance_Education).

-## Interlibrary Loan, Document Delivery, & Digitization Requests
+## Interlibrary Loan, Document Delivery, and Digitization Requests

 Our [Interlibrary Loan (ILL) office]({{ '/services/ill/' | relative_url }}) can help you get electronic access to materials the library doesn't own or digitize physical materials from our print collections.